cannumit/terraform-aws-docker-instance/README.md

-erraform Module to provision an AWS EC2 instance with the latest Amazon Linux 2023 ami and install Docker on it.
+Terraform Module to provision an AWS EC2 instance with the latest Amazon Linux 2023 ami and install Docker on it.

 Not intended for production use.
 It is an example module.